 All at once, she applied force to the car, shaking it vigorously.
 The teenager inside woke with a start, and her father ran foolishly toward Nissa.
-"What are you doing?!"
+"Stop!
+What are you doing?"

 She grasped him by the arm, pulling him tightly against her.
 "Making sure I have an audience."
 She looked to his daughter, who had her hand over her mouth in silent agony.
 She held him fast to her, and slowly but purposefully leaned toward his neck.

-His pupils shook, and he whimpered softly.
-"P-please, not in front of my daughter."
+His pupils shook, and he whimpered softly, "P-please, not in front of my daughter."

-Nissa whispered, her mouth moving against his neck, "But that's the point, little one.
+Nissa whispered, her mouth moving against his neck, "But therein lies the point, little one.
 She'll come to her father, and then I'll have you both."
 Her teeth extended, and with ease they broke the skin on his neck.
-It felt odd at first, as though he was in a pleasant dream.
+It felt odd at first, as though he were in a pleasant dream.
 But then, the fangs began to burn.
 Hotter and hotter they became, and a pain seared through him.
-He began to scream as she drank his blood, and it drove her into a kind of euphoria.
+He began to scream as she drank, and it drove her into a kind of euphoria.
 The fresh, warm blood against her lips, coupled with his delectable screams, fed her sadistic nature.
 She sighed from sheer pleasure.
 But after a minute or so, she could feel his life force beginning to ebb away, and his screams became less pronounced.
 It took almost all the willpower she had to pull away.
 When she did, Sebastian fell to the ground, the blood loss causing his legs to give out from under him.

 She sobbed loudly, and Nissa reassured her.
 "He is only passed out, young one.
 He will be fine in an hour or two."